 The medical preparations described below are typical for total knee replacement surgery and other major surgeries requiring general anesthesia.
 A surgeon and hospital should clearly communicate any required medical preparations well before the time of surgery.
 Patients who have specific questions or concerns regarding medical preparations should contact their surgeons’ offices.

-- Two weeks before surgery, a patient may be asked to stop taking certain medications, such as:
+- Cut or decrease medications.
+Two weeks before surgery, a patient may be asked to stop taking certain medications, such as:

-- Aspirin, NSAIDs (Aleve, Advil), and other medications that make it more difficult for blood to clot
+- Aspirin, non-steroidal anti-inflammatory drugs (Aleve, Advil), and other medications that make it more difficult for blood to clot

-- Steroids and other medications that suppress the immune system and therefore may increase the chance of post-surgical infection
+- Steroids and other medications that suppress the immune system and therefore can increase the chance of post-surgical infection

-- A patient may also be told to eliminate or cut down on smoking, since nicotine impedes healing and increases the risk of post-surgical deep vein thrombosis, a potentially deadly blood clot in a deep vein
+- Cut or decrease tobacco use.
+A patient may be told to eliminate or cut down on smoking or other tobacco use.
+Nicotine impedes healing and increases the risk of post-surgical infection or deep vein thrombosis, a potentially deadly blood clot in a deep vein.

-- Patients who have other medical conditions, such as diabetes or heart disease, may be required to consult specialists in those areas to make sure they are able to undergo surgery
+- Check with specialists.
+Patients who have other medical conditions, such as diabetes or heart disease, may be required to consult specialists in those areas to make sure they are able to undergo surgery.

-- Patients who have more than 1 or 2 alcoholic drinks per day should tell their doctors, as heavy alcohol use influence the effects of anesthesia
+- Cut or decrease alcohol use.
+Patients who have more than 1 or 2 alcoholic drinks per day should tell their doctors, as heavy alcohol use influence the effects of anesthesia.

-- Patients who get sick (cold, flu, fever, herpes breakout, etc.) in the days preceding a surgery should report it to their doctors
+- Report illness.
+Patients who get sick (cold, flu, fever, herpes breakout, etc.) in the days preceding a surgery should report it to their doctors.

-A patient should tell the surgeon about any medications they take, including homeopathic medications and nutritional supplements, and make sure they are safe to take before and after surgery.
+A patient should tell the surgeon about any medications they take, including homeopathic medications and nutritional supplements, and ask if they are safe to take before and after surgery.

 Commonly Required and Suggested Home Preparations

-- Stock up on pre-made meals, canned food, and toiletry items to avoid having to run errands post-surgery
+- Stock up on pre-made meals and toiletry items to avoid having to run errands post-surgery.

-- Have cold packs to help alleviate swelling and heating pads to warm up the joint
+- Have cold packs on hand to help alleviate swelling.